She's So Unusual: Accolades

-30th Anniversary Tour
+30th anniversary tour

-The 30th Anniversary of She's So Unusual occurred in 2013.
-To honor it and to thank her fans for its success, Lauper embarked on a World Tour called the "She's So Unusual: 30th Anniversary Tour".
+The 30th anniversary of She's So Unusual occurred in 2013.
+To honor it and to thank her fans for its success, Lauper embarked on She's So Unusual: 30th Anniversary Tour, a world tour.

 As part of the show, Lauper sang the entire track listing of the record in the order it appears on the CD while telling stories about the production of the record and her life at the time she recorded it.